hariharanrav/Hariharan-Ravishankar/index.md

 ## Hariharan Ravishankar
-I'm currently Senior Scientist, at Advanced Technology group at Wipro GE Healthcare, Bangalore
+I'm currently Senior Scientist, at Advanced Technology group at Wipro GE Healthcare, Bangalore.
+I'm also pursuing my PhD in CDS department of Indian Institute of Science, Bangalore under the guidance of Dr. Phaneendra K. Yelavarthy.

 ### Hariharan Ravishankar